bakame-php/html-table/README.md

 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://github.com/sponsors/nyamsprod)

 `bakame/html-table` is a small PHP package that allows you to parse, import and manipulate tabular data represented as HTML Table.
-Once installed you will be able to do the following:
+Once installed, you will be able to do the following:

 ```php
 use Bakame\TabularData\HtmlTable\Parser;